BlockLive/Rainbow-Wallet-Sample/Project-setup-guide.md

 ## Package Building
 Yarn is used to manage javascript packages for the project.
 Please follow the steps below to install dependencies.

-1. Install yarn (If yarn is not installed):
+1. Install Yarn (If yarn is not installed):
  ```shell
    brew install yarn
    ```
 2. Install all project dependencies with `yarn setup`
-3. Install the required bundles and Pods for this project (Mac only):
+3. Install the required bundles and pods for this project (Mac only):
    ```shell
    yarn install-bundle && yarn install-pods
    ```